Invisible You – The Human Microbiome exhibition

 Forthcoming Invisible Worlds exhibition

-In spring 2018 we'll be opening Invisible Worlds, a permanent, immersive exhibition revealing the inextricable links between the health of humanity and the planet we inhabit.
+On 25 May 2018 we'll be opening Invisible Worlds, a permanent, immersive exhibition revealing the inextricable links between the health of humanity and the planet we inhabit.
 Funded by Wellcome’s Capital Awards scheme, the plan includes a major redevelopment of the ‘Core’, our education centre.
-Refurbishment work begins in May 2017.
+Find out more about the launch week.

 Related blogs and articles